 You can wear ethnic clothes when you get a chance but make sure you don’t make fun of the clothes.

 6. Do not wear shoes inside the temple

-In western culture, people wear shoes inside their home and the church too.
+In western culture, people wear shoes inside their homes and the church too.
 But, in Nepali culture, people take out their shoes before entering someone’s house as well as before entering the temple.

 Wearing shoes inside temples is strictly prohibited, no matter which temple.
 Similarly, people do not wear shoes inside homes out of respect.

-Since the shoes that are worn outside the house will have dirt and dust, people don’t feel comfortable with someone wearing dirty shoes inside of the house.
-Nepalese are cleanliness freak.
+Since the shoes that are worn outside the house will have dirt and dust, people don’t feel comfortable with someone wearing dirty shoes inside the house.
+Nepalese are cleanliness freaks.

 They sweep and clean their house every morning.
 Then, they worship god each morning.
 They believe that God enters a clean house.
 So, they think wearing shoes inside the house will keep the gods away.

 7. Do not rotate stupas in an anti-clock direction